Part 1. The Case of Charlotte Teichgräber from Beuthen, Upper Silesia.

 - 569 were classified as Category A and interned as enemy aliens.

-Significant overcrowding resulted from this sharp rise of internees.
+Significant overcrowding resulted from this sharp rise in internees.
 7,500 internees were sent to Australia and Canada between 24 June and 10 July 1940, to alleviate this.

 HMT Dunera Sails For Australia – The Dunera Boys

-2,542 prisoners embarked on the HMT Dunera* from Liverpool on 10 July 1940, bound for Australia.
-Leonhard Posner was one of the prisoners aboard the HMT Dunera.
+2,542 prisoners, including Leonhard Posner, embarked on the HMT Dunera from Liverpool on 10 July 1940, bound for Australia as a consequence of the enemy aliens policy.

-Although there were 450 German and Italian POWs and a few dozen fascist sympathisers among them, two-thirds of the deportees were Jewish and the great majority were anti-fascist.
-Some of the surviving Arandora Star survivors also sailed on the HMT Dunera.
+Although there were 450 German and Italian POWs and a few dozen fascist sympathisers among the deportees, two-thirds were Jewish and the majority anti-fascist.
+Some survivors of the Arandora Star were also on the HMT Dunera.

 The way internees were treated on the trip was appalling.
 Many of their items and documents were tossed overboard by the 309 ill-trained and poorly commanded soldiers on duty.
-Only thirty minutes a day were spent outside above decks by internees.
-Human waste was spread around the decks, as there were only ten toilets for over 2,500 men.
+Internees spent only 30 minutes a day outside on the decks.
+Human waste was spread across the decks because there were only 10 toilets for over 2,500 men.

 Internees suffered verbal and physical harassment and were made to walk barefoot across shattered glass after soldiers crushed beer bottles on the deck.